 The interests of our Named Executive Officers are aligned with those of our stockholders through the ownership of significant amounts of our equity, as described in "SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT."
 Messrs.
-Altman, Mestre and Schlosstein hold the bulk of their equity in the form of Evercore LP partnership units, and they are contractually restricted from transferring or exchanging Evercore LP partnership units, except in 20% increments over a five-year period.
-These transfer restrictions may be removed in the event of (1) the Named Executive Officer's death or disability, (2) a change in control of the Company, (3) pro-rata transfers in conjunction with transfers by all currently employed SMDs, (4) specified charitable donations or (5) the consent of the general partner, which is controlled by a majority of non-management directors.
+Altman, Aspe, and Schlosstein hold a significant portion of their equity in the form of Evercore LP partnership units which has been subject to multi-year transfer restrictions.
 These transfer restrictions also prohibit hedging the economic risks of equity ownership.
 For a further discussion of the terms of the Evercore LP partnership agreement, see "RELATED PERSON TRANSACTIONS AND OTHER INFORMATION-Evercore LP Partnership Agreement."
-Mr. Walsh and Mr. Sibbald do not hold any Evercore LP partnership units.
-However, like our other key employees, Mr. Walsh and Mr. Sibbald hold directly or indirectly a meaningful number of shares of restricted stock and RSUs that are subject to multi-year vesting and transfer restrictions.
-We also have an insider trading policy which, among other things, prohibits all employees from hedging the economic risk of their company stock ownership.
+Messrs.
+Walsh and Sibbald do not hold any Evercore LP partnership units.
+However, like our other key employees, Messrs.
+Walsh and Sibbald hold directly or indirectly a meaningful number of shares of restricted stock and RSUs that are subject to multi-year vesting and transfer restrictions.

+Since we went public in 2006, we also have had an insider trading policy which, among other things, prohibits all employees from hedging the economic risk of their company stock ownership.

-Our Named Executive Officers also participate in our annual equity award incentive program, which calls for the payment of a portion of their annual bonuses in RSUs.
+Our executive officers also participate in our annual equity award incentive program, which calls for the payment of a portion of their annual bonuses in RSUs.
 These RSUs are subject to vesting over multiple years.
-As a result of the material amount of equity ownership interests, vesting conditions and transfer restrictions described above, we believe that our Named Executive Officers have a demonstrable and significant interest in increasing stockholder value over the long term.
-For example, Mr. Schlosstein, our CEO, owns vested equity with a value which is more than 71 times his base salary, and on average our Named Executive Officers own vested equity with a value of more than 32 times their base salaries (assuming a value of our common stock of \$25.31, the closing price of the stock on April 13, 2012).
+As a result of the material amount of equity ownership interests, vesting conditions, transfer restrictions and prohibitions of hedging described above, we believe that our executive officers have a demonstrable and significant interest in increasing stockholder value over the long term.
+The following table illustrates, as of December 31, 2012, the significant amount of vested equity owned by Messrs.
+Schlosstein and Altman and the executive officers as a group as a multiple of their respective base salaries, cash bonus, total bonus and total cash compensation for 2012.